Explore the undersea world of dolphin drawings.

 Breach the surface of dolphin drawing.

-Everyone’s favorite small-toothed cetacean, the dolphin, can be a fun challenge to draw.
+Everyone’s favourite small-toothed cetacean, the dolphin, can be a fun challenge to draw.
 How do you capture the elegance and personality of these creatures with just a few lines?
 From the dolphin’s head to its tail, learn to draw the grin of a bottlenose dolphin or capture the majesty of the killer whale, the largest member of the family, with these tips.

 How to draw dolphins.